Run your functions from a package file in Azure

 • When running on a Premium plan, make sure to eliminate cold starts.

-• You can use the Azure Storage Explorer to upload package files to blob containers in your storage account.
+• You can use Azure Storage Explorer to upload package files to blob containers in your storage account.

 Manually uploading a package to Blob Storage